small things that help you notice something

 Janet came out with a cup of tea she hadn't asked if it wanted and set it on the wall beside it.

-"You could leave at any time," she said.
 Not threatening.
 Not triumphant.
 Just observational, in the same tone she'd used about the parking.

 "But you've already seen it now," she added.